San Francisco Shock: 2021–present

-Following the 2021 season, the Shock parted ways with their entire roster, aside from Viol2t.
-The team picked up five rookies to fill their squad: damage players Jung "Kilo" Jin-woo, Kim "Proper" Dong-hyun, and Samuel "s9mm" Santos, tank player Colin "Coluge" Arai, and support player Oh "FiNN" Se-jin.
-The Shock began their 2022 season with a 3–0 win over the Paris Eternal.
-In the first tournament cycle of the season, the Kickoff Clash, the Shock went undefeated in the qualifiers, going 6–0, and qualified for the Western Kickoff Clash tournament as the top seed.
-In the tournament, the team ultimately lost to the Fuel in the lower bracket.
-Prior to the start of the second tournament cycle, the Midseason Madness, they picked up tank player Michael "mikeyy" Konicki.
-The Shock went undefeated in the Midseason Madness qualifiers, improving their record to 12–0, and qualified as the top seed in the tournament.
-After winning every match in the upper bracket, the Shock faced the Los Angeles Gladiators in the Midseason Madness finals.
-However, they lost in the finals by a score of 2–4.
-The Shock broke the OWL record for most consecutive regular season wins during the next tournament cycle, the Summer Showdown, winning 20 matches in a row, spanning back to the 2021 regular season.
-The team had their first regular season loss of the season on September 2, after they were defeated by the Fuel.
+After the 2021 Overwatch League season, the San Francisco Shock made significant changes to their roster, retaining only Viol2t while parting ways with the rest of the team.
+They introduced five rookies to their lineup, including Jung "Kilo" Jin-woo, Kim "Proper" Dong-hyun, Samuel "s9mm" Santos, Colin "Coluge" Arai, and Oh "FiNN" Se-jin.
+The Shock started their 2022 season with a 3–0 victory over the Paris Eternal.Paris Eternal.
+In the Kickoff Clash tournament, the team went undefeated in the qualifiers and secured the top seed position.
+However, they lost to the Fuel in the lower bracket.
+Before the Midseason Madness tournament, the team signed Michael "mikeyy" Konicki.
+The Shock maintained an unbeaten record in the qualifiers, advancing as the top seed.
+Although they reached the finals, they fell short against the Los Angeles Gladiators.
+The team then set a new OWL record for the most consecutive regular season wins during the Summer Showdown, winning 20 matches in a row, spanning back to the 2021 regular season.
+Their undefeated streak was broken by the Fuel on September 2, 2022, marking their first regular season loss of the season.
 With a 5–1 record in the qualifiers, the Shock advanced to the Western Summer Showdown tournament as the second seed.
 However, they lost to the Fuel in the finals.
 Prior to the end of the regular season, the Shock re-signed Striker, who had been a part of the Shock's championship seasons in 2019 and 2020.
 The team finished the regular season as the second seed in the Western region.
 Proper received numerous accolades for his performance in the regular season, being commentated as a Role Star for damage, being named the Alarm Rookie of the Year, and earning the Most Valuable Player award.
 The Shock lost in their first match in the playoffs against the sixth-seeded Houston Outlaws and were sent to the lower bracket.
 From there, San Francisco made a run through the lower bracket to reach the 2022 Grand Finals.
 The Shock faced the Fuel in the Grand Finals match.
 The match went to seven maps; San Francisco lost by a score of 3–4.